Pub-Dev/Mellon.MultiTenant/README.md

 #### `WithHttpHeader(string)`

-- Set the Http Header key, where the tenant name will be passed
+- Set the HTTP Header key, where the tenant name will be passed

 #### `WithCookie(string)`

-- Set the Http Cookie key, where the tenant name will be passed
+- Set the HTTP Cookie key, where the tenant name will be passed

 #### `WithQueryString(string)`

-- Set the Http Query String key, where the tenant name will be passed
+- Set the HTTP Query String key, where the tenant name will be passed

 #### `WithDefaultTenant(string)`

-- Set for when the tenant is not defined by the caller the lib will set the tenant as the tenant defined within this property, use it just when actually needed 😉👍
+- Set for when the tenant is not defined by the caller the lib will set the tenant as the tenant defined within this property, use it just when needed 😉👍

 #### `LoadFromSettings`